mannan-arora/mannan-arora/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; I’m currently a 2nd year CS student at the Unversity of Waterloo.
+- 🎓 &nbsp; 2nd year CS student at the Unversity of Waterloo.

 - 🌱 &nbsp; I’m currently learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
-- ⚡ &nbsp; I'm currently seeking SWE internships for Fall 2022.